Sales trigger events: 6 examples and a practical routing workflow

 Start smaller than you want to.
 Pick one buyer profile and two triggers.
 For example: B2B SaaS founders with a fresh launch, and growth leaders who recently posted about outbound tooling.
 Write one route for each trigger.
 Then track replies by trigger, not just by campaign.

-- Define the buyer: role, company type, market, and pain.
+1. Define the buyer: role, company type, market, and problem.

-- Keep the trigger that produces replies, pause the one that only looks clever.
+6. Review the first 20 routes, then keep the trigger that produces useful conversations and pause the one that only looks clever.

 Funkel AI follows the same logic in product.
 You paste the URL of what you are taking to market, review the buyer profile, choose a signal mix, and let the agent find moments where the fit and the timing overlap.
 The broader setup is explained on why Funkel AI exists, and the hands-on version is in the signal-mix playbook.